Arturo O'Farrill: Early life and education

-Afro Latin jazz
+Chico O'Farrill Afro-Cuban Jazz Orchestra and Afro Latin Jazz Orchestra (ALJO)

 Not long after his stint with Andy and Jerry Gonzalez's Fort Apache Band, Arturo O'Farrill joined his father Chico O'Farrill to aid in the latter's late-career musical revival.
 In his frail state Chico was unable to manage his own affairs, and so he began to delegate the hiring of his musicians to outside contractors.
 Seeing this, Arturo O'Farrill stepped in on his father's behalf and assembled what became known as the Chico O'Farrill Afro-Cuban Jazz Orchestra.
 In 1995 he was named pianist and music director of the orchestra.
 In 1997 the Chico O'Farrill Afro-Cuban Jazz Orchestra began to play at Birdland each Sunday night, and when his father died in 2001 Arturo became bandleader.

-In 2001, Wynton Marsalis – artistic director of the Jazz at Lincoln Center program and musical director of the Lincoln Center Jazz Orchestra – sought the help of Arturo O'Farrill for an upcoming themed concert titled "The Spirit of Tito Puente".
+In 2001, Wynton Marsalis, artistic director of the Jazz at Lincoln Center program and musical director of the Lincoln Center Jazz Orchestra, sought O'Farrill's help for an upcoming themed concert titled "The Spirit of Tito Puente".
 Despite O'Farrill's best efforts, though, the Lincoln Center Jazz Orchestra was simply not equipped to play Latin jazz:

 Following this concert, Marsalis offered O'Farrill the opportunity to form and lead an Afro-Cuban jazz band that would perform regularly at Lincoln Center, which O'Farrill accepted.
 He named the new band the Afro Latin Jazz Orchestra (ALJO), and opted for traditional jazz big band instrumentation with the addition of a three-piece Cuban percussion section.
 In 2005 Arturo O'Farrill released his first album with the ALJO, Una Noche Inolvidable, for which he received a Grammy nomination in the category "Best Traditional Tropical Latin Album".